 Include in LOAD FOLLOWING template:

-Option 1: Include the following for customers served by Transfer Service with a BPA NT Agreement and for directly-connected NT customers that elected to purchase Resources Support Services, that elected to purchase power at a Tier 2 rate, or that elected to purchase Transmission Scheduling Service.
+Template Option 1: Include the following for customers entirely or partially served by Transfer Service, whether with a BPA NT Agreement or a BPA PTP Transmission Agreement(s).
+Include the following for exclusively directly-connected NT customers that elected to purchase Resources Support Services, that elected to purchase power at a Tier 2 rate, or that elected to purchase Transmission Scheduling Service.

 Exhibit F(03/12/25 Version) TRANSMISSION SCHEDULING SERVICE